joshrandall8478/joshrandall8478.github.io/src/pages/posts/interactive-rebasing.md

 ```
 ![](/assets/Screenshot_20250901_100035.png)

 This is because `~` represents the **range of commits** for rebasing.
 Once we make our modifications, we can follow up with `git commit --amend`.
-To remove a commit like this, force pushing is required.
+To edit/remove a commit like this, force pushing is required.
 Make sure to talk with everyone involved in the project + review all changes before force pushing.

 Here is an example video.
 <br>